-The department and affiliated faculty offer a wide range of courses focusing on diverse forms of art and visual culture from prehistory to the present in Europe, the U.S., East Asia, and Africa, both within national traditions and transnationally.
+The department and affiliated faculty offer a wide range of courses focusing on diverse forms of art and visual culture from prehistory to present in Europe, the U.S., East Asia, and Africa, both within national traditions and transnationally.

 Award-winning professors and graduate teaching assistants provide instruction in courses ranging from introductory surveys to graduate seminars, emphasizing critical thinking and active learning.